dolanske/vui/docs/content/docs/components/calendar.md

 ### Props

-The Calendar component accepts all props from `@vuepic/vue-datepicker` with some defaults applied.
-Here are the most commonly used props:
+The Calendar component accepts all the props listed in the [official documentation](https://vue3datepicker.com/props/modes/).
+Vuil builds on top of this and customizes this with a few defaults:

 | Name              | Default              | Type                                                                        |
 | ----------------- | -------------------- | --------------------------------------------------------------------------- |